 We aim to provide a platform for our students to fulfil their curiosity, and to that end, we offer a wide range of opportunities both at lunchtime, and after school, clubs, societies, visits, overseas trips, and expeditions.
-Our students can develop leadership and organisational skills; ‘Duke of Edinburgh’, show initiative in; ‘Open Door Project’ in partnership with JW3, take responsibility; school newspaper, and above all, contribute to the wider community.
+Our students can develop leadership and organisational skills; ‘Duke of Edinburgh’, show initiative in the Model UN, take responsibility with the school newspaper The JFS Journal, and above all, contribute to the wider community.

 The trips we offer are a chance for our students to deeper engage with the school curriculum, and to seek opportunities for learning and to reward those who have shown commitment and effort in their studies.
 Successful trips have included a visit to the Houses of Parliament, and to Germany for the Belsen75 project.

-Most recently our provision has had to go online, and we have risen to this challenge and still been able to take part in workshops with the borough of Brent, welcome guest speakers such as Lord Mann, and take part in making sure that no one goes without by cooking for those who aren’t as fortunate.
+Recently our provision had to go online, and we rose to this challenge and were still been able to take part in workshops with the borough of Brent, welcome guest speakers such as Lord Mann, and produce the school newspaper.

 Enrichment at JFS is available to all year groups but the sixth form does have some more specific opportunities for students to develop and practice key skills which open up opportunities beyond school.

-For the last two years we have been privileged to welcome Lord Mann the governments independent advisor on anti-Semitism.
-He has spoken to the year 12 students about his work and his aims for what he wishes to achieve with politician and sportsmen alike.
+For the last three years, we have been privileged to welcome Lord Mann the government’s independent advisor on anti-Semitism.
+He has spoken to the Year 12 students about his work and his aims for what he wishes to achieve with politician and sportsmen alike.

-The Sixth Form has the opportunity to welcome a Peer from the House of Lords as part of the ‘Peers in Schools’ programme.
+The Sixth Form have the opportunity to welcome Peers from the House of Lords as part of the ‘Peers in Schools’ programme.
 This is an opportunity to hear first-hand of the work carried out by a member of the House of Lords, to ask questions on a range of matters and to gain an understanding of how the Lords contribute to the making of our laws and statutes.

-‘Events in Westminster can sometimes seem very remote but it is vital that people understand what goes on and how they are able to interact with parliamentarians to promote and progress causes which are important to them.
-I hope that Peers in Schools can contribute to developing that understanding among school students.’
+“Events in Westminster can sometimes seem very remote but it is vital that people understand what goes on and how they are able to interact with parliamentarians to promote and progress causes which are important to them.
+I hope that Peers in Schools can contribute to developing that understanding among school students.”
 The Lord Speaker, Baroness D’Souza.
-In autumn 2020 we welcomed Lord Borwick at JFS.

 We welcome all input and if you have ideas, or are able to add to our provision please email: firstname.lastname@example.org